 Because of the historic designation, the new bricks had to match the same pattern of the existing.
 The team first cleaned small portions of the facade to determine the original color of the existing bricks and match the new masonry to the old.
 Options were then submitted for approval to the design team, and the final selection was submitted to the National Park Service for historic preservation approval.

-For The Robey Hall, the design team preferred the aged aesthetic of the stained masonry so after cleaning the façade and matching and installing the new brick, the team stained the façade to replicate the weathered look.
+For the Hollander, the design team preferred the aged aesthetic of the stained masonry so after cleaning the façade and matching and installing the new brick, the team stained the façade to replicate the weathered look.
 But not before proving to the national parks that the stain could be reversed and the bricks restored to their original color.

 In total, seven different brick types, seven grout types and three options for limestone were matched including patching, repairing, and replacing, as well as restoration to terra cotta and architectural concrete spandrel panels.

 Inside, the goal was to keep the original details and materials whenever possible.
 Everything was removed back to the structure in both buildings and then carefully put back in place or re-purposed.